pgRouting/pgrouting/src/tsp/doc/pgr_eucledianTSP.rst

 -------------------------------------------------------------------------------

 .. index::
-    single: eucledianTSP(Basic Use) -- proposed
+    single: eucledianTSP(Basic Use) -- New

 Minimal Signature
 ...............................................................................